U.K. Will Allow Huawei To Help Build Part Of Its 5G Network, Despite U.S. Pressure

 The official added, "We continue to urge all countries to carefully assess the long-term national security and economic impacts of allowing untrusted vendors access to important 5G network infrastructure."

-Huawei is welcoming what it calls the U.K.'s "evidence-based" decision.
+Huawei welcomed what it calls the U.K.'s "evidence-based" decision.

-"Huawei is reassured by the UK government's confirmation that we can continue working with our customers to keep the 5G rollout on track," Huawei Vice President Victor Zhang said in a video statement about the decision.
+"Huawei is reassured by the U.K. government's confirmation that we can continue working with our customers to keep the 5G rollout on track," Huawei Vice President Victor Zhang said in a video statement about the decision.

 "The U.K. faced a dilemma, weighing economic costs with concerns about national security and the country's relationships with its closest ally, the U.S., and the world's second-largest economy, China," NPR's Frank Langfitt reports from London.